BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 # BPA Lab Bicycle Manufacturing Factory

+The Business Process Automation Lab (BPA Lab) at the TH Cologne is a small and modular model factory focusing on business process automation and analytics.
+One of its goals is to demonstrate modern concepts and technologies for the automation and analysis of business processes to different stakeholders (companies, students, ...).

-This repository contains the source code and configuration files for automating a small bicycle factory model using Camunda 8, a powerful workflow automation platform.
-The automation system orchestrates various manufacturing processes involved in the production of bicycles, streamlining the entire production lifecycle from order management to production control and purchasing to shipment.
-Most of the job workers are implemented using official zeebe-node repository [Zeebe Node](https://github.com/camunda-community-hub/zeebe-client-node-js) provided by the Camunda Platform.
+This repository contains the source code and configuration files of the implementation of the demonstration scenario: the ordering, manufacturing and shipping of custom-made bicycles.
+The implementation is based on Camunda 8, a Business Process Management System.
+This BPMS orchestrates different job workers for different processes.
+Most of the process applications (job workers) are implemented using the official zeebe node repository.
+[Zeebe Node](https://github.com/camunda-community-hub/zeebe-client-node-js) provided by the Camunda Platform.
 Moreover, the robots for the warehouse operations like storing or retrieving items are implemented in Python.

 ## Prerequisites